 Smart charging not only enables electric car drivers to save money, but it also plays a role in energy transition by helping to balance out the power grid.
-Yasmine Assef, Program Manager at Renault Energy Services, explains.
+Yasmine Assef, Deputy Program Director of New Energy Business, explains.

 Smart charging is recharging your electric vehicle battery at the right time thanks to your car’s connectivity.
 This means triggering a charge cycle to avoid stress on the electricity grid, to promote the use of renewable energies and to enable everyone to better use their own solar production.
 In other words, charging becomes flexible and involves the electric car in balancing supply and demand on the electricity grid.

 The energy sector is facing two trends: on the one hand, an increase in electricity demand with the rise of electric transport, and on the other hand, the development of renewable, intermittent, scattered energies, which are much more difficult to control than conventional channels (nuclear, hydraulic or gas).
 As a result, managers of electric grids are faced with a higher demand and more fluctuating electricity production.
 However, a real-time balance between consumption and production is essential to keep the power grid functional.
 This means a constant frequency of 50 Hz.